 I’ve been living by a particular mantra lately too.
 I got it from the book Eat, Pray, Love.
 In it, author Elizabeth Gilbert discusses how her spiritual teacher in India always says “Fear — who cares?”
 I loved the phrase as soon as I read it and I’ve been repeating it over and over to myself whenever I am about to call an editor to pitch a story idea, send out a mass email inviting people to subscribe to my newsletter, or try a challenging pose in yoga class.
 And it works!
 It’s the equivalent of a little angel sitting on my shoulder and encouraging me to put myself out there more than I might if I relied on my old habits and ways of thinking.

 A mantra can be any syllable (such as “Om,” which is considered by yogis to be the first and most powerful mantra), word, or phrase that lights you up in some way.
 You can borrow a mantra from something you see or hear, or you can make up your very own.

 A good way to begin selecting a mantra is figure out what you’re currently struggling with, and choose something that makes that particular problem moot.
-For example, when I was working full-time and getting my master’s degree, I never felt I had enough time to get everything I needed to do done.
+For example, when I was working full-time and getting my master’s degree, I never felt I had enough time to do everything I needed to.
 So I made my mantra “Every day is a lifetime.”
 It helped me feel that my days were spacious instead of crammed with obligations, and reminded me that even though I was busy, each day was a gift.

 5 ways to make the most of your mantra